Hammonton, New Jersey: Downtown

 Hammonton's downtown district has been growing for the past 20 years.
 The downtown area includes Bellevue Avenue, Central Avenue, Vine street, Second Street, Third Street, Twelfth Street, Egg Harbor Road, Front Street, West End Avenue, Railroad Avenue and Washington Street.
 The downtown includes art galleries, restaurants, wine and sports bars, banks, clothing stores, offices, a theatre, a park, and a college satellite campus, attracting shoppers from South Jersey.

 Every year the downtown has three parades.
 The Halloween and Christmas parades are the two major parades that happen in downtown.
 In May, there is a smaller Memorial Day parade.
 The Downtown also hosts the annual Christmas Tree Lighting, which is a large celebration that includes the lighting of a large tree on the corner of Bellevue and Central Avenue, Christmas carolers, a music show, carriage rides, a live nativity and the arrival of Santa.
 During these events the downtown stores are open late.

-On the third Thursday of every month, the downtown host the "Third Thursday Events", with a different theme each month.
-Stores offer discounts, and people perform on the street.
+In the past, on the third Thursday of every month, the downtown would host the "Third Thursday Events", with a different theme each month.
+Stores offered discounts, and people performed on the street.
+This was discontinued at the end of 2024.

 The downtown was one of the finalist for the Great American Main Street Award in 2013.
 The award recognizes three communities each year for their successful revitalization efforts, based on documented economic impact, small-business development, historic preservation, volunteer involvement, public/private cooperation and success over time.